 - To start the process group leaders fill out our group interest form.

-- Group size is generally 8-12 people depending on the task.
-Bringing larger groups is a benefit of our sponsorship programs.
-However at times we may be able to accommodate larger groups depending on construction schedules.
+- Group size is generally between 4-12 people depending on the task.
+Bringing a larger group is a benefit reserved to our sponsorship program, however, we may occasionally be able to accommodate larger groups outside of sponsorships depending on time of year.

 - The construction schedule is set a couple of months in advance and released 4-6 times a year.
 If you’re interested in the current time block we’re scheduling, we can confirm a date immediately!